ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Scalability

 This architecture uses a PKI.
-Trust anchors exist on the devices to enable the TEE to authenticate TAMs, and TAMs use trust anchors to authenticate TEEs.
+Trust Anchors exist on the devices to enable the TEE to authenticate TAMs, and TAMs use Trust Anchors to authenticate TEEs.
 Since a PKI is used, many intermediate CA certificates can chain to a root certificate, each of which can issue many certificates.
 This makes the protocol highly scalable.
 New